hephaestushex/HexBoard/JOURNAL.md

 I sourced everything from aliexpress except the pcb and case (not on yet since I have no idea how much filament it needs)

+I also made the BOM in table format in the README.md

+**Total time spent: 4h**